-Construction safety, that is, preventing injuries and illnesses at construction sites, have been getting increased attention from OSHA Inspectors.
+Construction safety, that is, injuries and illnesses at construction sites, have been getting increased attention from OSHA Inspectors.
 Each year, OSHA compiles the Top 10 List of Citations to increase awareness of the most commonly found safety issues and reduce preventable injuries and illnesses.
 In 2013, 40% of the citations were from construction regulation violations.
 This is consistent with the top ten lists in past years.
-(OSHA’s fiscal 2013 is Oct.
-1, 2012 to Sept.
-30, 2013.)
+(OSHA’s fiscal 2017 is October 1, 2016 to September 30, 2017).

 The Construction Standards apply to all types of construction: roads, high rises, demolition, housing, reclamation, public works, and renovation.

 The 2017 Top 10 Citations By Specific Standard Are:

 |7.
 Powered Industrial Trucks||1910.178||General|